 New Teacher Orientation

+The ICCB updated and hosted eight online courses (2 each quarter) for the orientation of new teachers.
 The Illinois Online New Adult Education Teacher Orientation (NTO) course content was updated this year to give new instructors an overview of WIOA legislation, the responsibilities of adult education teachers to fulfill WIOA, Bridge programming and Integrated Career and Academic Program System (ICAPS) programming, as well as need for career awareness and transitioning awareness for all students.
 Further updates will be added to the course FY17 as the final WIOA regulations are released.
 Total Events Held: 8 Total Participants: 123

 Assessment/NRS

+The ICCB sponsored 11 events to enhance assessment administration.
+The events consisted of a mixture of face to face workshops and online trainings.
 The state continues to provide training to the local programs for the administration of ABE/ESL assessments tools: TABE 9&10, BEST Literacy, BEST Plus 2.0 and CASAS.
 The BEST Literacy, BEST Plus 2.0 and CASAS trainings were held regionally throughout the state in face to face workshops.
 The TABE 9&10 assessment training was offered online throughout FY16.
 Once participants completed the training they received a certificate of completion.
 Total Events Held: 11 Total Participants: 84

 Special Learning Needs (SLN)